 Another classic Bacolod dish is kansi, widely available in local eateries and Bacolod hotels.
 This beef bone marrow soup makes use of the local batuan fruit that gives it a unique sour flavor.
 Finally, satisfy your sweet with piaya, a sweet pressed pastry filled with muscovado, a sugar product that originated in Negros Occidental.

 Sitting on the northwestern coast of Luzon island, Ilocos Sur is renowned for its valuable historical sites.
 The region’s history is rich and highly celebrated, and so are its culinary traditions that you can experience in Ilocos tours.

-One popular Ilocano specialty you should not miss is the dinardaraan (Ilocano dinuguan), a dish that combines pig’s meat, pig’s blood, and spices.
+One popular Ilocano specialty you should not miss in Ilocos tour packages itinerary is the dinardaraan (Ilocano dinuguan), a dish that combines pig’s meat, pig’s blood, and spices.

 When you head over to Batac City, the oldest town in the region, locals will recommend their traditional orange-colored Batac empanadas, fried pastry filled with sausage, green papaya, and onions.

 The bagnet, which is deep-fried pork belly meat, is also a must-try.
 If you're a vegetable lover, don’t miss trying the mixed vegetable stew called pinakbet or dinegdeg, a plethora of various vegetables like bitter melon leaves, jute leaves, squash, gourds, sweet potatoes, banana blossoms, and yams.

 The Bicol Region is located in the southern section of the Philippine’s Luzon Island.
 Aside from being home to the perfectly-shaped Mayon Volcano and other stunning Bicol tourist spots, Bicol has earned culinary fame across the country because of its distinct use of coconut and chilies in its Filipino dishes.